Marko2155/CPyOS/README.md

 # How to install
 Just install CircuitPython on your board, and replace the default code.py, with the code.py in this repo.
 Oh, and the libraries too.
-Install circup, and do this command: `circup install adafruit_display_text` with your board plugged in.
+Install circup, and use `circup install` with your board plugged in to install these libraries: `adafruit_display_text`